Caroline Student Credit Union

 The Caroline Savings Team consists of volunteer parents who are trained in as tellers.
 We meet every Thursday 7:30 - 8:00 am right before school in the Caroline Elementary lobby as the children enter the building from their buses.
 Each student learns “hands-on” by opening a real savings account under his/her name.
 From school they can make weekly deposits into their accounts which are held at Alternatives Federal Credit Union.
 Each child gets the opportunity to form a savings habit by setting aside money.
 A savings habit is formed by bringing in a deposit week after week after week.
 The amount saved is irrelevant - 1 penny each week is plenty!
 Everyone can fill out a deposit slip and save through practice regardless of the amount.

-Do Alternatives Savings Programs increase the inequality gap between the “Haves” and Have-nots” by causing children from lower-income homes feel ostracized if they only deposit eg. a nickel while the wealthier kid next to them is depositing eg. $5?
+Do Alternative Savings Programs increase the inequality gap between the “haves” and have-nots” by causing children from lower-income homes feel ostracized if they deposit less than the wealthier kid next to them?